 Linda Fetzer, SAY Communications Coordinator, Penn State University

 William E. Field, Professor and Extension Safety Specialist, Purdue University

-Frank Gasperini, Executive VP/CEO, National Council of Agricultural Employers and President/CEO, Agricultural Safety and Health Council of America
+Frank Gasperini, President/CEO, Agricultural Safety and Health Council of America

 Dee Jepsen, Associate Professor and Extension Safety Specialist, The Ohio State University

 Jill Kilanowski, Associate Dean, Mount Carmel College of Nursing, Columbus, Ohio

 Barbara Lee, Director, National Children's Center for Rural and Agricultural Health and Safety